dedunu/tech/_posts/2012-11-05-i-want-nice-output-from-mongo-shell.md

 ---
 layout: post
-title: I want nice output from Mongo Shell
+title: "I want nice output from Mongo Shell"
 ---

 If you have so many documents in your collection in MongoDB database.
 Sometimes you may want to retrieve a few documents.
 But if we run find() we can't have nice output.
 You may need to have a nice indentation and line breaks.
 You may want results in a more readable way.
 Then you can use pretty().